-Gwandalan, Chain Valley Bay, Mannering Park Baths, Lake Munmorah Baths and Canton Beach continued to be graded as Poor, a similar result to the previous years.
-Microbial water quality was often suitable for swimming during dry weather conditions, with between 53% and 66% of samples within the safe swimming limit when no rain had fallen in the previous 24 hours.
-However, elevated enterococci levels were often recorded after light rainfall and continued to increase with increasing rainfall.
-Despite the Poor grade, Canton Beach has shown trends of improved microbial assessments in recent years with management actions improving water quality at this site.
+Gwandalan, Chain Valley Bay, Mannering Park Baths, Lake Munmorah Baths and Canton Beach continued to be graded as Poor in 2023-2024, a similar result to the previous years.
+Elevated enterococci levels were often recorded after light rainfall and continued to increase with increasing rainfall at these sites.